17A4430-aspect-ratio-x

 Breeding birds find refuge and food among the branches and leaves of the palms.

-In recent years the palms in the garden (and in many other locations around the country) have been attacked by a beetle known as the red palm weevil.
-It attacks a range of palm species and causes them to dry up within a few months.
+The palms in the garden (and in many other places around the country) are attacked by a beetle called the red palm weevil (Rhynchophorus ferrugineus).

 Of further interest...